rakinosine/HumbleNewTabPage/README.md

-Everything same as [HumbleNewTabPage](https://github.com/ibillingsley/HumbleNewTabPage), I just forked it to add a greeting text on the screen.
+Everything is same as the original [HumbleNewTabPage](https://github.com/ibillingsley/HumbleNewTabPage), I just forked it to add a greeting text on the screen.

 The font used is [Inconsolota](https://fonts.google.com/specimen/Inconsolata).
 (You can change if you wish to)